Devices for hearing loss

-Telecommunication relay services (TRS) allows people with severe hearing loss to place calls to standard telephones.
+Telecommunication relay services (TRS) allow people with severe hearing loss to place calls to standard telephones.
 Text telephones, called TTYs or TTDs, allow the typing of messages through a phone line rather than using voice.
 If the person on the other end can hear, the typed message is relayed as a voice message.

-Review Date: 7/7/2011
+Review Date: 4/20/2015